quanteda/quanteda/paper/paper.md

 **quanteda** is principally designed to allow users a fast and convenient method to construct a document-feature matrix from a corpus with an ability to perform the most common natural language processing tasks such as tokenizing, stemming, forming n-grams, selecting and weighting features.
-With these functions, users can easily remove stop words and stem words in numerous languages, select words in a dictionary, and convert frequency counts into _tf-idf_ scores.
+With these functions, users can easily remove stop words and stem words in numerous languages, select words in a dictionary, and convert frequency counts into weights, for instance using _tf-idf_ scoring.

-Using the ICU library in the **stringi** package [@stringi] for text processing, **quanteda** can correctly handle Unicode character set for regular expression matches and detect word boundaries for tokenization.
+Using the ICU library in the **stringi** package [@stringi] for text processing, **quanteda** correctly handles Unicode character sets for regular expression matching and detecting word boundaries for tokenization.
 Once texts are tokenized, **quanteda** serializes tokens into integers to increase processing speed while reducing memory usage.
 Many of the text processing functions are parallelized using the Intel TBB library via the **RcppParallel** package [@RcppParallel].